 - Maintain your operative dressing, loosen bandage if swelling of the foot and ankle occurs - It is normal for the knee to bleed and swell following surgery.
-If blood soaks onto the ACE bandage, do not become alarmed, reinforce with additional dressing - Remove surgical dressing on the seventh post-operative day if minimal drainage is present, apply band-aids or a clean dressing over incisions and change daily. - To avoid infection, keep surgical incisions clean and dry you may shower by placing a plastic covering over the surgical site beginning the day after surgery. - NO immersion in bath or pool until instructed by Dr. Verma's office.
+If blood soaks onto the ACE bandage, do not become alarmed, reinforce with additional dressing - To avoid infection, keep surgical incisions clean and dry until the first post op visit following surgery you may shower by placing a large plastic bag over your brace beginning the day after surgery.
+NO immersion of the operative leg (ie: bath or pool). - Wait until your first post operative appointment to have Dr. Verma's team remove the surgical dressing - Please do not place any ointments lotions or creams directly over the incisions. - Once the sutures are removed at least 10-14 days post operatively you can begin to get the incision wet in the shower (water and soap lightly run over the incision and pat dry).
+NO immersion in a bath until given approval by our office.